theshark/theshark.github.io/_pages/projects/triplestrike.markdown

 ## Connect

 Waiting for updates?
 Want to know what other things G.M. is working on?
-You can follow them [on Instagram](https://www.instagram.com/gmgraywriting/) or join [their Discord](https://discord.com/invite/HtDtVqtZB2)!
+You can follow them [on Instagram](https://www.instagram.com/gmgraywriting/), [on Bluesky](https://bsky.app/profile/gmgray.bsky.social) or join [their Discord](https://discord.com/invite/HtDtVqtZB2)!

 You can also join the Triple Strike/Akula Games mailing list.
 Your email will not be shared with anyone for any reason.